MY PRACTICE

 While I was initially curious about the scent devices before my research, my dissertation ultimately became an extended critique of device-driven approaches to scent features and the problems with poorly designed devices (that either absorb or mute the costly compounds inside, or else require almost continuous maintenance and malfunctions) and ultimately a call to aromatic context and the vital role of mediators in cultural heritage.

 As I explain in my dissertation, there are many problems with leaving it to a device (or static novelty scent feature) to mediate a meaningful visitor experience with aroma.
 As I frequently observed, visitors rarely had any sense of what to do with the machines, their relevance to the collection, or any awareness of the skilled practices of sniffing.
-Yet when these same devices were scaffolded by the mediators, the visitor experience was much more interesting and meaningful, as the guides would not only provide important context but also help visitors make personal connections and compare their impressions with others on the tour.
+Yet when these same devices were scaffolded by the mediators, the visitor experience was much more interesting and meaningful, as the guides would not only provide important context but also help visitors make personal connections and compare their impressions with those of others on the tour.
+This is another dimension of expertise that starts with knowledge of the materials, their production, uses and not merely a conversation about how it makes us feel, but a more educational discussion bout production, science, and culture.

-While the use of aroma in galleries and museums isn’t new, the preoccupation with delivery devices, novelty scents (i.e., ‘gross-out’ theme park pongs), and gimmicky display formats continues to grab headlines.
-Indeed, almost weekly there is another media story declaring that aroma is being used “for the first time” in stories about the use of corporate fragrance technologies in public and institutional spaces, which Canadian curator Jim Drobnick accurately characterizes as “high precision air fresheners” (Drobnick, 2006).
-As my colleagues and I argue in our paper Beyond Vapourware: Considerations for Meaningful Design with Smell (McBride et al, 2016), the entire conceit of scent technology is itself a type of vapourware, underwritten by bold claims from the fields of psychology, neuroscience, and human computer interaction.
+While the use of aroma in galleries and museums isn’t new, the preoccupation with delivery devices, novelty scents, and gimmicky, unsafe display formats that often upstage and obscure the nature and provenance of the scents inside, along with the often uncredited ‘ghost’ perfumers who are subcontracted to develop, formulate, test, and compound them.
+Indeed, almost weekly, there is another media declaration that scent is being used “for the first time” in an exhibit or gallery space.
+In many cases, such stories are closer to a form of viral marketing for a (yet another) scent delivery technology (device), which Canadian curator Jim Drobnick accurately characterizes as “high precision air fresheners” (Drobnick, 2006).
+As my colleagues and I argue in our paper Beyond Vapourware: Considerations for Meaningful Design with Smell (McBride et al, 2016), the entire conceit of scent technology is itself a type of vapourware marketed to gullible customers by way of bold claims about the ‘sensorial’ powers of their inexpensive and unconvincing pongs.

-These issues call attention to the significance of relevant and research-informed design principles that are not only specific to aroma.
-Accordingly, and given the very high cost and very long development time required to design a scent feature safely and properly, it is therefore crucially important to ask critical questions about the particular claims or perspectives that underwrite one’s chosen ‘concepts,’ and the degree to which these concepts reinforce or, ideally, challenge dominant tropes and cliches of scent as as those I reference above.
-As I argue in my thesis and my chapter in the book Design With Smell, aroma can be engaged in more serious and pedagogical terms and regarded as a form of literacy that gives context and meaning to the world around us.
+These issues call attention to the significance of relevant and research-informed design principles specific to aromatic applications.
+Given the high costs and long development time required to develop, formulate, test, compound original and highly technical scent applications properly and safely, it is therefore crucially important that this process begins with careful and critical examination of the particular ‘claims’ (and their corresponding benefactors) that underwrite ones selected ‘concepts’ and the degree to which these concepts either reinforce or challenge the usual tropes and conceits that are most often associated with appeals to neuroscientific authority.
+As I argue in my thesis and my chapter in the book Design With Smell, aroma can be engaged in more serious and pedagogical terms and regarded as a form of literacy that gives context and meaning to the world around us if only we could re-situate scent beyond territorial disputes between disciplines, industries, and their benefactors.

 Green liquid in a glass.